-- Negotiations with MOECC to ensure appropriate terms and conditions are in ECA.
+- Negotiations with MECP to ensure appropriate terms and conditions are in the ECA.

 Projects have included:

-- Application for ECA with Limited Operational Flexibility for a glass fiber manufacturing facility including enhanced air dispersion modeling to reflect complex building geometry and noise abatement program.
+- Application for ECA with Limited Operational Flexibility for a cogeneration facility including enhanced air dispersion modeling to reflect complex building geometry and noise abatement program

 Air Dispersion Modelling

-Mrs. Freer has completed air dispersion modeling studies using regulatory models including AERMOD and SCREEN3 as well as the Ontario regulatory air model.
+Ms. Freer has performed air dispersion modeling studies using regulatory models including SCREEN3 and AERMOD as well as the Ontario regulatory air model.
 Most of these studies have required the development and assessment of potential solution options to maintain or obtain compliance with regulatory standards.
-Facilities assessed include carbon black manufacturing facility, glass fiber insulation manufacturing facilities, and glass textile manufacturing facilities.
+Facilities assessed include chemical manufacturing, carbon black manufacturing; glass fiber insulation manufacturing; glass textile manufacturing; etc.

 - Refined dispersion modeling analyses of manufacturing facilities in Ontario using AERMOD.
 These projects involved modeling the plant under multiple conditions, identifying possible solution options and subsequent modeling of various solution development scenarios.

-- A dispersion modeling analysis of an Ontario petrochemical refinery in conjunction with an application for a Comprehensive ECA for air.
+- A dispersion modeling analysis of an Ontario petrochemical refinery in conjunction with an application for an ECA with Limited Operational Flexibility.
 The project involved modeling of the facility using a defined meteorological data set and comparing the results to provincial standards.